dionmulaj/Boryoku/README.md

 4. It is highly recommended to be in the same directory as the tool when executing it.
 5. If the tool is running slow, you can raise the "max_workers" values within the script.

+---

 ## 📚 Credits

 Created by **Dion Mulaj**
 GitHub: [@dionmulaj](https://github.com/dionmulaj)

+---

+## 📜 License
+This project is licensed under the Custom Non-Commercial Attribution License (CNCAL).
+You are free to:

+✅ Use and modify the software.
+❌ Not use it for commercial purposes.
+❌ Not misrepresent authorship (credit required).
+See the [LICENSE](LICENSE.md) file for full details.

 ---